jiwon-choe/jiwon-choe.github.io/index.md

 * **Jiwon Choe**, Amy Huang, Tali Moreshet, Maurice Herlihy, R. Iris Bahar. **Concurrent Data Structures with Near-Data-Processing: An Architecture-Aware Implementation**.
 In _31st ACM Symposium on Parallelism in Algorithms and Architectures (SPAA 2019)_.

-Recent advances in 3D die-stacking technology have renewed interest in near-data-processing (NDP) as a solution to the memory wall problem.
-I am interested in improving the performance and energy efficiency of general-purpose concurrent data structures with NDP.
+I am interested in improving the performance and energy efficiency of general-purpose concurrent data structures with _Near-Data-Processing (NDP)_.

-In the **SPAA '19** paper, NDP-based concurrent data structures that leverage the flat-combining synchronization scheme were implemented and evaluated on [SMCSim](https://iis-git.ee.ethz.ch/erfan.azarkhish/SMCSim), a cycle-accurate, full-system NDP architecture simulator, extended to match our architecture assumptions.
+In the **SPAA '19** paper, NDP-based concurrent data structures that leverage the flat-combining synchronization scheme were implemented and evaluated on [SMCSim](https://iis-git.ee.ethz.ch/erfan.azarkhish/SMCSim), a cycle-accurate, full-system NDP architecture simulator.
 This yielded a more realistic and detailed performance, energy, and power analysis, compared to prior theoretical analysis.
-Lightweight modifications to NDP hardware, inspired by initial analysis, further improves the performance and energy consumption of NDP-based data structures.
+Lightweight modifications to NDP hardware, inspired by initial analysis, further improves the performance and energy consumption of these data structures.

 More recently, I have been looking into how _"large yet cache-friendly"_ concurrent data structures can be integrated with NDP, in order to take advantage of both host processor cache and computation near memory.